Fidel Castro Díaz-Balart: Life and career

 Castro Díaz-Balart then returned to further his studies in Moscow, and received his second doctorate at the Kurchatov Institute of Atomic Energy in 1999.
 In the 2010s, he returned to a level of prominence, serving as a scientific advisor to the Council of State, the governing body of Cuba, and as vice-president of the Academy of Sciences of Cuba.
 Throughout his career, Castro Diaz-Balart authored articles on the developing role of nuclear energy.

 In 2012, Castro Díaz-Balart disputed reports that Fidel Castro was becoming senile, describing his father as "lucid" and "working hard", which was similar to the "upbeat assessment" of Castro's health that Castro Díaz-Balart made in February 2007, following Castro's illness during that period.

 In April 2014, he visited Russia to declare Cuba's recognition of the annexation of Crimea by the Russian Federation, also receiving an honorary doctorate at Voronezh State University.
 In February 2015, during the Cuban thaw towards the end of the Obama administration, when Americans were more freely allowed to visit Cuba, he participated in events to welcome American celebrities to the island, mingling with Paris Hilton and Naomi Campbell.
 The following month, he visited Novosibirsk, Russia, meeting with the mayor, Anatoly Lokot, and regional governor Vladimir Gorodetsky to improve Cuban relations with scientific institutions in the region.

 Family

 Castro Díaz-Balart had three children – Mirta María, Fidel Antonio, and José Raúl – with Natasha Smirnova, whom he met in Russia.
 After divorcing Smirnova, he married María Victoria Barreiro from Cuba.
-U.S. Congressman Mario Díaz-Balart, currently representing the 25th district of Florida, and former U.S. Congressman Lincoln Díaz-Balart were his maternal cousins.
+U.S. Congressman Mario Díaz-Balart, who represents the 25th district of Florida, and former U.S. Congressman Lincoln Díaz-Balart were his maternal cousins.